 Statement 4: Current regulation does not account for chemical mixtures

 The Food Quality Protection Act of 1996 requires that cumulative effects of all pesticides with similar modes of action be tested.
 It also states that all pesticides that can disrupt the endocrine system be tested along with all chemicals (including non-pesticides) that have the same property.
 TSCA requires that effects of chemical mixtures be studied and the Clean Air Act assesses cumulative carcinogenic effects of pollutants.
 However, cumulative effects of chemicals with different modes of action are often not studied.

 Statement 5: EPA only relies on GLP studies to make regulatory decisions

 While initial registration of a chemical can be done by using only the manufacturer’s data (as the public does not have access to the chemical), pesticide re-registrations (done every 15 years) and chemical assessments after environmental release are done by looking at all available studies.
 However, the EPA does have a set of reasonable guidelines that need to be followed for them to consider open literature studies for regulatory purposes.
 These study guidelines also apply to chemical manufacturers.

 GLP stands for good lab practices.
 What this means is that GLP labs are inspected by the EPA and GLP studies are more rigorous in following study guidelines, documenting results, calibrating instruments, etc. But if the study design is flawed/biased, the study results are meaningless.

 Statement 7: Toxicity studies for a chemical are conducted in-house by the manufacturing company

 Many manufacturing companies outsource their studies to EPA-approved contract labs that follow GLP.
-When these data are submitted to the EPA, it is reviewed by the agency (see next Statement) (P.S.: this process doesn’t guarantee the data generated is not fraudulent).
+When these data are submitted to the EPA, it is reviewed by the agency (see next Statement).

 Statement 8: EPA blindly believes data provided by companies/contract labs